Delicious Low Carb Easter Eggs filled with creamy goodness and coated with chocolate.

 Begin by whipping the heaving whipping cream into firm peaks using a stand mixer with whisk attachment, or a an electric beater.
 Scrape the whipped cream and set aside.

 Change out the whisk attachment for the paddle and whip the butter until it becomes very white.
 This could take five minutes if your butter begins with a strong yellow colour.
+Mix in the cream cheese and beat well, until fully combined.
+Beat in the powdered sweetener then stir in vanilla.
+Fold in the whipped cream.

+Line a baking sheet with a piece of wax paper.
 Use two spoons to shape eggs from the cream cheese mixture and place onto the baking sheet.
-You should get about 20 eggs.

 Chocolate Layer

-Bring a medium pot of water to boil and chop the chocolate into smaller chunks.
+Bring a medium pot of water to boil and chop the chocolate into a fine crumble.
 Place a medium heat safe bowl on top of the pot and reduce the heat so that the water is simmering.
-Add coconut oil and once it just starts to melt, toss in the chocolate.
-Whisk the chocolate around constantly until it has completely melted, then remove from the heat.
-Stir in sea salt and powdered sweetener.

 Dip ’em